See caption

 Country houses

 Smith undertook considerable work for the Fergusons at their Pitfour estateEstate in the Buchan area of north-east Scotland, home to James Ferguson of Badifurrow, the first Laird of Pitfour, and two generations of his family. in Aberdeenshire.
 Starting in 1809, the third laird of Pitfour, James Ferguson James Ferguson (25 May 1735 – 6 September 1820) was a Scottish advocate and Tory politician and the third Laird of Pitfour, a large estate in the Buchan area of northeast Scotland, which is known as the 'Blenheim of the North'. commissioned him to design a new house.
 This was a three-storey house, 98 feet (30 m) square by33 feet (10 m) high, with 365 windows.[46]
 There were Greek pediments included on top of the side elevations, stone margins set into the rendered walls and it conveyed an impression of northern Italy.[47]
-Over the following years, Smith designed several other structures within the policies[e]the definition of policies as used in Scots land terminology given in the OED is: “The enclosed (and often ornamental) grounds, park, or demesne land surrounding a large country house.” at Pitfour.
+Over the following years, Smith designed several other structures within the policies[e]The definition of policies as used in Scots land terminology given in the OED is: “The enclosed (and often ornamental) grounds, park, or demesne land surrounding a large country house.” at Pitfour.
 These included: the horseshoe-shape, neo-classical two-storey riding stables to the rear of the mansion during the time of the fifth lairdScottish naval officer and Tory politician; also known as "The Admiral" or "The Sailor" to differentiate him from his father. in 1820; gatehouses and bridges;[48] a small replica six-bay Greek Doric temple, styled after the Temple of Theseus;[49] and the Observatory, an eight-sided crenellated three-storey tower.[50]

 Among other country houses featuring Smith’s designs was the Neo-Greek style Dunecht HouseStately home on the Dunecht estate in Aberdeenshire, Scotland. in 1820.
 Comprising two storeys and a full basement, it was constructed from granite.
 A low parapet hid the slate, low pitched roof.
 The original Smith designed house was later extensively expanded by William, his son.[51]
 Work was undertaken at Haddo House on the kitchens and peripheral buildings in 1843.
 He returned there in 1845 and built the gate houses at the North and South entrances.
 Constructed in a rough coarse granite, these single-storey buildings are in a Tudor style.[52]
 Sometime before 1830 William Rickart Hepburn commissioned Smith to design Rickarton House in Kincardineshire.[1]
-Forglen HouseMansion house that forms the centrepiece of the Forglen estate in the parish of Forglen, northwest of Turriff, Aberdeenshire, in the northeast of Scotland. near Turriff was designed by Smith for Sir Robert Abercromby.[53]
+Forglen HouseMansion house forming the centrepiece of the Forglen estate in the parish of Forglen, northwest of Turriff, Aberdeenshire, in the northeast of Scotland. near Turriff was designed by Smith for Sir Robert Abercromby.[53]
 The new mansion house was described by architectural historian Charles McKean as an “Elizabethan Gothic confection”.[54]

 Other works